yoo2001818/first-person-shooter/doc/component.md

 # Components
-This document lists components need by the game.
+This document lists components needed by the game.

 ## transform
 Transform component.
 Stores basic transformation data which belongs to a